Not all parenting advice or beliefs are all that helpful! See if you’re following these 5 parenting myths — and what you can do to avoid them.

 “I just want my kids to be happy.”

-And yes, I do want my kids to feel joy and happiness, and hopefully for many moments of their lives.
-But the problem with always making kids happy is that it assumes happiness is something kids need to seek, find, and acquire.
-That something in the present is lacking.
+And yes, I do want my kids to feel joy and happiness, and hopefully for most of their lives.
+But the problem with always making kids happy is that it assumes happiness is something they need to seek, find, and acquire.
+That something in the present is lacking this happiness.

 I’ve been guilty of this a few times.
 Seeing my kids struggle and feel difficult emotions like disappointment and sadness is hard for me to do.
-I just want to swoop in, brush aside the mess, and fix everything for them.
+I just want to swoop in, brush aside the mess, and fix everything.

 But I’ve since learned that parenting isn’t about making our kids happy—far from it.